 I want to be careful here, because category is a generalization and your app is specific.
 A text-generation app with a genuinely proprietary dataset and deep merchant integration can absolutely be on the strengthened side, while a shipping app that never built any real integration can be on the eroded side.
 The category is the starting hypothesis.
 Your actual defensibility is the answer.
 Where the native assistant lands on this is its own question, which I take up directly in Sidekick versus your app stack.

-| Category | Likely effect | Why |
+| Category | AI effect | Why | Builder move |

-Generic content generation | Commoditized | Models do it generically |
+Generic content generation | Commoditized | General models replicate this generically | Tie output to merchant-specific catalog + voice data |

-Data-rich analytics | Strengthened | AI works on your data |
+Data-rich analytics platforms | Strengthened | AI works on proprietary merchant data no model has | Add AI querying on top of your data moat |

 Move toward